ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 ## Give your new user admin privileges
 Next, we want to give your new user administrator privileges.

-While still signed in as the root user:
+While still signed in as the root user, run:

 ```bash
 $ visudo